- Salary statistics

 Competition and challenges

-Tips for those wanting to work as an Inspector of musical instruments
+Tips for those wishing to become an inspector within musical instruments

 Salary distributed by age and sector